A Magnon-Based Electric Field Controlled Magnetoelectric Device for Energy-Efficient Logic-in-Memory: Acknowledgment

 \section{Acknowledgment}

 R.Cong, R.Ramesh, and K.Yang acknowledge the support by NSF FUSE program (\#2329111).
-Z.Yao acknowledge the support by the U.S. Department of Energy, Office of Science, The Advanced Scientific Computing Research (ASCR) program, the Microelectronics Science Research Center, under contract No. DE-AC02-05-CH11231.
+Z.Yao acknowledge the support by the U.S. Department of Energy, Office of Science, The Advanced Scientific Computing Research (ASCR) program, EXPRESS: 2025 Exploratory Research for Extreme-Scale Science, Analog Compute-in-Memory with Trainable Nonlinear Devices, and Microelectronics Science Research Center, under contract No. DE-AC02-05-CH11231.